BrightonBTC/bitticka/README.md

 # *::: :B:itticka :::*
-#### *raspi lcd bitcoin ticker*
+#### *bitcoin ticker/block clock with a raspi + 20x4 alphanumeric lcd*

 This simple ticker connects to a [BitcoinExplorer](https://bitcoinexplorer.org) instance and displays some stats about the bitcoin network such as exchange rates, halving countdown, latest block, etc.

 ![bitticka](img/20240512_124431.gif)
 ![bitticka](img/20240512_132118.gif)

-TODO (at some point if I get around to it): Setup RPC connection with BTC Core node and add a few extra info screens to the LCD.
+_**TODO**_ (at some point if I get around to it): Setup connection to BTC Core node and use RPC data to add a few extra info screens to the LCD.

 ## Required Components

-- Raspberry pi + raspi OS installed (I used an old 3b I had kicking around but most pi's should work so long as they have internet capabilities. ie.pi3/4/5,zero w, etc.)
+- **Raspberry pi + raspi OS installed** (I used an old 3b I had kicking around but most pi's should work so long as they have internet capabilities. ie.pi3/4/5,zero w, etc.)
-- 20x4 alphanumeric LCD with PCF8574 I2C expander (or you could do it without the expander but instructions for the extra wiring are not included here)
+- **20x4 alphanumeric LCD** with **PCF8574 I2C expander** (or you could do it without the expander but instructions for the extra wiring are not included here)
-- 4 jumper cables to go from pi to the display
+- **4 jumper cables** to go from pi to the display
-- A BitcoinExplorer instance to connect to (self hosted and connected to your own BTC Core node is recommended)
+- A **BitcoinExplorer instance** to connect to (self hosted and connected to your own BTC Core node is recommended)

 ## Connect the display